 Cancel cards using Insomnia

-- You can combine multiple parameters, or only use one.
-Always make sure you tick the checkbox and you provide a value next to the parameter name.
+You can combine multiple parameters, or only use one.
+Always make sure you tick the checkbox, and provide a value next to the parameter name.

-The screenshot above shows how you can cancel all cards sent to a specific userId.
+The screenshot above shows how to cancel all cards sent to a specific userId.

 You must set the correct userId value before you hit Send.
 If your request is successful, you will receive a response containing a link to the cancel-status endpoint.
 This endpoint can then be called to view the status of the cancellation job.